carljparker/data-512-final/project-data512a.md

 ## Findings ##

+(The code that produced the visualizations in this section is available in the **Implementation** section of this notebook.)

 I found that in **39** counties, the number of deaths following a Trump rally increased, sometimes dramatically.
 In **25** counties, the number of deaths following a Trump rally decreased.
 And in **4** counties, the number of deaths stayed the same--that is, there were no deaths before or after the rally.